Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 In the sample below, you can set `AdtEndpoint`, `TenantId`, `ClientId`, and `ClientSecret` as command-line arguments.
 The client requires an instance of [TokenCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
 In this samples, we illustrate how to use one derived class: ClientSecretCredential.

+> Note: In order to access the data plane for the Digital Twins service, the entity must be given permissions.
+> To do this, use the Azure CLI command: `az dt rbac assign-role --assignee '<user-email | application-id>' --role owner -n '<your-digital-twins-instance>'`

 ```C# Snippet:DigitalTwinsSampleCreateServiceClientWithClientSecret
 // By using the ClientSecretCredential, a specified application Id can login using a